ibm-cloud-docs/cloud-databases/reference-regions.md

 ## Allowlists and IP subnet ranges

-Review the [full list of regional subnets](/docs/cloud-databases?topic=cloud-databases-allowlisting#allowlisting-cloud-databases-in-your-environment) and associated locations to ensure your allowlists are configured with the appropriate subnet ranges.
+Review the [full list of regional subnets](/docs/cloud-databases?topic=cloud-databases-allowlisting#allowlisting-cloud-databases-in-your-environment) and associated locations to ensure that your allowlists are configured with the appropriate subnet ranges.